 The Manila Metropolitan Theater

 After our Manila Post Office Building tour, we went straight to the old Manila Metropolitan Theater, one of Manila’s most beautiful art deco buildings.
-I’ve been wanting to visit this building since 1995 when I’m just starting to publish online travel articles via Geocities, but I’m not sure how to get a permit to explore the old building.
+I’ve wanted to visit this building since 1995, when I’m just starting to publish online travel articles via Geocities, but I’m not sure how to get a permit to explore the old building.

-I learned that entering the building premises is prohibited, but thanks to Mr. Lawrence Chan for organizing the walking tour and securing the rest of the participants’ permit.
+I learned that entering the building premises is prohibited, but thanks to Mr. Lawrence Chan for organizing the walking tour and securing the rest of the participants’ permits.

 This huge architecture was inaugurated in 1931.
 Like the Manila Central Post Office building, this building was also designed by famous Filipino Architect Juan M. Arellano – now considered The “Father of Philippine Architecture.”

-The beautiful female sculptures in the Theater’s façade is a work of art of an Italian sculptor Francesco Riccardo Monti, who lived in Manila from 1930 until he died in 1958.
+The beautiful female sculptures in the Theater’s façade is a work of art by the Italian sculptor Francesco Riccardo Monti, who lived in Manila from 1930 until 1958.

 These Oriental Siamese female sculptures were only added after World War II as part of MET’s restoration.

-Francesco Riccardo Monti also sculpted the relief depicting the Muses on the old Meralco building on San Marcelino.
+Francesco Riccardo Monti also sculpted the relief depicting the Muses on the old Meralco building in San Marcelino.